IBM/merlin-docs/docs/workshop2/ide_overview.md

 * Red panel:  outline view displays all defined variables, structs and files in active editor
 * Blue panel: Problems & Output view, compilation output, warnings, etc.

-## ILE RPG has extensive support
+## ILE RPG

-* Outline
-* Model created
-* Easy navigation
+* Outline – provides structured view of the source code for navigation and supports filtering
-* Hover information
+* Hover – shows information for item under cursor
-* Showing information from procedure definition
-* Procedure call
-   * Right click to references
-   * See everywhere it’s used
-   * And lets you go to those calls
+* References – show where a particular code element is referenced throughout the workspace
-* Collapsible blocks of code
+* Definitions – show source of particular code element
+* Formatting – format the whole document or a selected region
+* Content Assist – code and variable completion
+* Rename – intelligently rename all references to variables
+* Extract Constant – extract a literal value into a constant
+* Source Error Reporting – errors are shown beside the text in the editor and in the Problems view

 ### Tokenization